wengellen/Ride4Life/README.md

-## Ride-For-Life Front End: A Motorcycle Ambulance service app (Lambda Build Week)
+## Ride-For-Life Front End: A Motorcycle Ambulance service app

 This is a React-redux project created for Lambda School's Build Week.
 One of the biggest obstacles women face while pregnant is getting to a health facility to safely deliver.